Amanda Knox is on Instagram.

 "Slowly, bit by bit, I'm recovering," Knox concluded.
 "It may still be the case that, when I call Puget Sound Energy to set up a new utility account, I'm reminded that I'm 'That girl in Italy?!
 That Amanda Knox?!'
 Yeah, I'm her.
 I'm also the Amanda Knox who is so excited to be living my life alongside people I love and respect, lugging furniture, scooping cat poop, paying the bills, moving on."

-She told People last summer that she didn't want to get married for marriage's sake, but that she wanted a partner she could "take on the world with," and Robinson was that guy.
+She told People in the summer of 2017 that she didn't want to get married for marriage's sake, but that she wanted a partner she could "take on the world with," and Robinson was that guy.

 "I very much love Chris and feel like he is my partner and he would be a wonderful dad," she said.
 "And we talk about it all the time, so I look forward to that part of my life that I had always taken for granted growing up and then had to let go of in prison, and then suddenly find myself with that as an actual opportunity again."